 Asphalt, Muscle and Bone: Unexpected Truths is an artist’s story.
 The film is a visual feast of an artist’s relentless search, the impossibility of love, a look at what drives us: our hungers, desires and dreams.
 “Given our drives, would we get to pure white bone?” —NACE

-Hayward is also presently at work on a nationwide, multi-year, multi-media art project entitled Unexpected Truths.
-Predicated on a process of play and invention called portraits of the collaborative-self, a portrait process which Hayward invented, Unexpected Truths is an ongoing series of: films, books, music and a traveling exhibition that address stories of frustration, joy, and lust… the dilemmas of human existence and the persistence of beauty.
+Hayward is also presently at work on a nationwide, multi-year, multi-media art project entitled The Human Bible.
+Predicated on a process of play and invention called portraits of the collaborative-self, a portrait process which Hayward invented, The Human Bible is an ongoing series of: films, books, music and a traveling exhibition that address stories of frustration, joy, and lust… the dilemmas of human existence and the persistence of beauty.

 © 2009 Claire Holt